 These meetings are designed to help you identify your strengths and weaknesses when it comes to academics.
 We have a wide range of strategies that may help you refine your note taking, time management, test preparation, and organization skills.
 Please come prepared with some class materials so that we can practice some strategies.

 Meet Our Consultants

 Dr. Rebekah Reysen, Assistant Director for Academic Support Programs

 About Rebekah: Rebekah is the Assistant Director for Academic Support Programs for the CSSFYE.
 She coordinates programs for the academically at-risk students at UM: EDHE 101 – Academic Skills for College, EDHE 202 – Fundamentals of Active Learning, the Contractual Readmission Program, and the Peer Leadership program.
-Rebekah also teaches EDHE 105 – Freshman Year Experience, EDHE 101, and conducts academic consultations and counseling sessions for EDHE 202.
-She also supervises counselor interns and teaches graduate courses for the Counselor Education department.
+Rebekah also teaches EDHE 105 – Freshman Year Experience, EDHE 101, and conducts academic consultations.

 Jeremy Roberts, Learning Specialist